History of Saint-Jean-Cap-Ferrat - Saint Jean Cap Ferrat, France - Hotel Booking

 Saint-Jean-Cap-Ferrat is located on a peninsula next to Beaulieu-sur-Mer and to Villefranche-sur-Mer and extends out to Cap Ferrat.
 Its tranquillity and warm climate make it a favourite holiday destination amongst European aristocracy and international millionaires.
 There is a pleasant footpath around the peninsula.

-Saint Jean Cap Ferrat : Hotels Transportation History Sights
+Saint Jean Cap Ferrat : Hotels History Transportation Sights

 Check live availability :